vitay/deeprl/document.md

 * If $\delta < 0$, the transition was negatively surprising.
 The initial state or action was overrated, its value must be decreased.
 * If $\delta = 0$, the transition was fully predicted: one obtains as much reward as expected, so the values should stay as they are.

 The main advantage of this learning method is that the update of the V- or Q-value can be applied immediately after a transition: no need to wait until the end of an episode, or even to have episodes at all: this is called **online learning** and allows very fast learning from single transitions.
-The main drawback is that the updates depend on other estimates, which are initially wrong: it will take a whilebefore all estimates are correct.
+The main drawback is that the updates depend on other estimates, which are initially wrong: it will take a while before all estimates are correct.

 ![Temporal difference algorithms update values after a single transition.
 Taken from @Sutton1998.](img/backup-TD.png){#fig:td width=3%}